code-and-effect/effective_test_bot/README.md

 So, almost every individual assertion made by these test suites is skippable.

-When an assertion fails, the minitest output will look something like:
+When an assertion fails, the output will look something like:

 ```
 crud_test: (users#update_invalid)                               FAIL (3.74s)